 Think you might like to rent out your car?
 Our friends at the sharing economy website www.shareable.net have posted a great article to get you started with peer-to-peer car-sharing.

-They’ll get you making money with your under-utilised vehicle, connecting with your community, and joining the growing world-wide movement to build a sharing economy.
+They’ll get you making money with your under-utilised vehicle by giving you some easy advice on how to share your car.
+By connecting with your community and joining the growing world-wide movement to build a sharing economy.